 This portion of your PERF benefits is paid as a lifetime monthly benefit.
 It is funded entirely by your employer at no cost to you, and remains an employer asset.
 When a member applies to receive a retirement benefit, the employer account will be used to fund those retirement benefits.
 Members who choose to leave PERF-covered service and do not become eligible to receive a retirement benefit cannot withdraw these funds.
 Since this is a relationship between PERF and employers, you will not be asked to make any decisions regarding the management of pension benefit contributions.

-State law requires that 3 percent of an employee’s gross wages (regular and overtime pay) must be contributed to fund the ASA.
+State law requires that three percent (3%) of an employee’s gross wages (regular and overtime pay) must be contributed to fund the ASA.

 Whether deducted or paid by the employer, this is a mandatory contribution to benefit each member of the fund.
 It is sent to PERF for deposit in your ASA, as mandated by state law.
 If you are not vested at the time of distribution, the non-taxable benefit will be paid directly to you in a lump sum or you can elect to roll over the non-taxable amount in some cases.
 If you are vested at the time of distribution, IRS regulations mandate that your non-taxable benefit must be recovered over the life of the pension.
 A portion of each monthly pension payment will be non-taxable until your entire post-tax voluntary contribution amount has been recovered.

 You may also be able to make additional contributions to your ASA if your employer’s governing body has decided, by resolution, to allow payroll deductions for this purpose.
 The employer can make this decision at any time, and may choose to stop payroll deductions at any time.
 Voluntary contributions to the ASA must be made through your employer through a payroll deduction.
-The maximum for all types of voluntary contributions is 10 percent of gross wages in addition to the 3 percent mandatory contribution.
+The maximum for all types of voluntary contributions is ten percent (10%) of gross wages in addition to the three percent (3%) mandatory contribution.

 Post-Tax Voluntary Contributions